 Festive getaway advice

-The trunk road network will be monitored from the Traffic Scotland National Control Centre in South Queensferry, along with key partner agencies Police Scotland and the Met Office.
+The trunk road network will be monitored by Transport Scotland from the National Traffic Control Centre in South Queensferry, along with key partner agencies Police Scotland, SEPA and the Met Office.

 There is currently a Met Office yellow warning for high winds in place for the whole of Scotland, lasting throughout Thursday 21st December.
 There is potential for restrictions on bridges as a result of the conditions, especially for high sided vehicles.
 Air, ferry and rail travellers could also face delays and cancelations, so passengers should check with their operators ahead of time.

 Transport Minister Fiona Hyslop said:

 “As we head toward Christmas and the New Year I want to express my thanks to all of our operating companies, rail teams and everyone working unsociable hours in often treacherous conditions.
 If you are planning a break or visiting loved ones, I would urge you to plan ahead, check Traffic Scotland or local radio for the very latest travel advice, and ensure you have a winter ready kit and supplies at hand for any longer journeys with the family.

 "The Traffic Scotland website – www.traffic.gov.scot - will have up-to-date information on the trunk roads and you can follow Traffic Scotland on Twitter/X for the latest on social media.
 If you are planning to use rail, ferry or air travel, check with your operator for the latest service information.
 Planning your journey will help make sure you reach your destinations in good time, which is especially important for people travelling home for festive celebrations.”

 Head of transport resilience (events) at Transport Scotland, Ashleigh Robson said: